brianmay/resume/docs/experience.rst

 | Senior Software Engineer
 | May 2016 to present

-Python/Django software developer.
+Python/Django/JavaScript software developer.
+Write websites for clients.
+One project involves Docker containers run on Amazon ECS using EC2 instances and shippable for automatic deployment purposes.
+This project uses Django Channels for real time updates and celery for scheduled tasks and Vue as the JavaScript framework.

-.. index:: Python, Django
+.. index:: Python, Django, Django Channels, Amazon, EC2, ECS
+.. index:: JavaScript, Vue

 The University of Melbourne
 ---------------------------
 | Python Developer,
-| April 2016 to May 2016
+| April 2016 to present

 Resurrect Karaage.
 Fix tests in Karaage.
 Setup Travis tests for Karaage.
 Fix AAF/Shibboleth usability issues.
 Setup new Karaage installation for University of Melbourne.
+Update tests

 .. index:: Python, Django, Debian, Linux, LDAP, Karaage, AAF, Shibboleth, Slurm